Troopers Arrest Two In Area Counties - KCHI Radio

 Troopers Arrest Two In Area Counties

-Two arrests in the area counties are reported by the Missouri Highway Patrol for Thursday.
+Two arrests in the area counties are reported by the Missouri Highway Patrol for the weekend.

-At about 1:05 pm in Caldwell County, 52-year-old Daniel A Weese of Maryville was arrested for alleged DWI – Prior Offender.
-He was taken to the Caldwell County Detention Center on a 24-hour hold.
+In Sullivan County on Saturday, Troopers arrested 28-year-old Bryan A Wyman of Kirksville at about 12:20 am for alleged DWI, resisting arrest, leaving the scene of a crash, careless and imprudent driving, and no seatbelt.
+He was taken to the Sullivan County Jail.

-At about 5:20 pm in Daviess County, troopers arrested 20-year-old Ryan M Huggins of Kearney for alleged no seatbelt and on two warrants from Clinton County.
-The warrants are for alleged failure to register a vessel and insufficient personal flotation devices.
-He was taken to the Clinton County Jail pending the posting of bond.
+In Caldwell County on Sunday, Troopers arrested 49-year-old Tammy Y Neves of Trenton at about 3:55 am for alleged DWI with drugs, fleeing, and driving while revoked.
+She was transported to Hedrick Medical Center in Chillicothe and released for treatment.